What is an IBS Flare up?

 - Guided meditation

-Getting back to a low FODMAP diet for a couple of weeks can help get your gut symptoms back under control.
+Getting back to a low FODMAP diet for a couple of weeks can help get your IBS flare symptoms back under control.
 However, it’s important to eventually reintroduce some FODMAP-containing foods, as they often contain fibre and help feed our good gut bacteria.
 In addition, tolerance to FODMAPs can change over time, so it’s important to re-do FODMAP reintroductions occasionally to see if your tolerance has changed.
 For support while on the Low FODMAP diet work with one of our registered dietitians.

 Take Home Message